shrividya-subramaniam/Binary-Classification-of-Insurance-Cross-Selling/README.md

 ## Prediction Approach
 - As the train dataset is very large and computationally expensive, ensemble models such as LightGBM, XGBoost and CatBoost are evaluated using Stratified K-fold Cross Validation.
 - CatBoost model is selected as the final model as it achieved a ROC AUC score than other models.
-- The final CatBoost model is trained with 2 fold Stratified K-fold Cross Validation using NVidia P100 GPU.(Only 2 folds are used in cross validation due to memory constraints.)
+- The final CatBoost model with hyperparameter tuning is trained with 2 fold Stratified K-fold Cross Validation using Nvidia P100 GPU.(Only 2 folds are used in cross validation due to memory constraints.)
 - The model achieved a ROC AUC score of 0.89507 and 0.89482 on public leaderboard and private leaderboard respectively.